- General Education CLAS Core courses and earning a degree

 Are there special Core courses for Honors student?

-I have a documented learning disability related to foreign languages.
-How can I get help with the GE World Languages requirement?
+I have a documented learning disability related to learning foreign languages.
+How can I get help with the CLAS Core World Languages requirement?

-Please contact Student Disability Services (SDS) as soon as possible; review the site for the information and documents needed to apply for accommodations.
-This process can take time and it is important to contact SDS before arriving at UI or as soon as possible.
-Students may also contact the Office of Academic Programs and Student Development and talk to an associate director about this situation.
+Please contact Student Disability Services (SDS) as soon as possible; review the site for the information and documents needed to apply for accommodations, and read World Language Substitution Courses on the SDS website at https://sds.studentlife.uiowa.edu/accommodations for additional information.
+The approval process can take time, and it is important to contact SDS before arriving at UI or as soon as possible.
+Students also may contact the CLAS Undergraduate Programs office, email@example.com or 319-335-2633, to speak with an academic staff member about their situation.